IdefaSoft/Emora-Project/README.md

 <h1 align="center">Emora</h1>

 **Emora** allows you to search for accounts by username across social networks.
 Inspired by tools like Sherlock, Emora provides a user-friendly graphical interface to ease the usage and navigation through the results.
+[Click Here](https://github.com/IdefaSoft/Emora-Project/blob/main/SupportedWebsites.md) to access the list of the 124 currently supported sites.

 ## Overview